 d) re-negotiate header compression configuration associated to an EPS bearer context;

-e) indicate a change of 3GPP PS data off UE status for a PDN connection; or
+e) indicate a change of 3GPP PS data off UE status for a PDN connection;

-f) transmit information for the C2 authorization for the UAS services.
+f) transmit information for the C2 authorization for the UAS services; or

+x) provide a UE policy container with the UE STATE INDICATION message (see 3GPP TS 24.501 [54] annex D).

 When requesting a modification of bearer resources for a traffic flow aggregate or a modification of a traffic flow aggregate, the UE can modify the existing GBR.
 If accepted by the network, this procedure invokes a dedicated EPS bearer context activation procedure (see clause 6.4.2), an EPS bearer context modification procedure (see clause 6.4.3), or an EPS bearer context deactivation procedure (see clause 6.4.4).